-If regular lessons are not an option, or difficult to find where you live, you could sign up for online piano lessons, with a real teacher and real feedback; but online, which is available in your home no matter where you live.
+If regular piano lessons for adults are not an option, or difficult to find where you live, you could sign up for online piano lessons, with a real teacher and real feedback; but online, and is available in your home no matter where you live.

 Realizing this dream starts with some basic tools.

-You need to decide whether you should take lessons from a teacher, preferably specializing in adult beginners, or if you should teach yourself to play.
-Here is an article to help you finding a piano teacher.
+You need to decide whether you should take lessons from a piano teacher, preferably specializing in adult beginners, or if you should teach yourself to play.

 You will also need a great beginner piano method directed to adults.
 Methods for children are not ideal since the learning curve, pace and understanding is completely different for an adult than for a child (one of the advantages!).